arghanath007/Data-Structure-and-Algorithms/Gates/Unacademy Learning/C_programming_and_Data_Structure/DS_and_C_programming_notes.md

 * *Call by address/reference* -> We are sending the address of the variable to the function and the function has a pointer as a parameter to store that address and the connection is made.
 If we make any changes to the pointer's value then the value which the pointer is pointing too also get updated/changed.

 * Pointer -> It is a powerful tool yes but it is a destructive tool which can access memory.
+Hence it was removed partially from recent programming languages like JS, Python, Java.

 ## DPP 5